mahendrapaipuri/ceems/website/docs/deployments/guide.md

 It is highly recommended to configure [TLS auth](https://grafana.com/docs/pyroscope/latest/configure-server/reference-configuration-parameters/#server) for Pyroscope to enforce authentication.
-If managing TLS certificates is not desired, we recommended to use basic auth by exposing Pyroscope behind a reverse proxy like nginx and configuring the nginx server block with basic auth credentials.
+If managing TLS certificates is not desired, we recommend to use basic auth by exposing Pyroscope behind a reverse proxy like nginx and configuring the nginx server block with basic auth credentials.
 In the absence of any form of authentication, end users in a typical HPC environment will be able to query Pyroscope server directly which is not desired.

 :::

-On the compute nodes, following packages must be installed:
+On the compute nodes, the following packages must be installed:

 <details>
   <summary>RHEL/CentOS/Rockylinux/Alma</summary>